Energy, expression and emotion characterize Austrian top-pianist Markus Schirmer’s music making.

 Further recordings including works by Haydn, Beethoven, Ravel, Mussorgsky and his strongly acclaimed outing “THE MOZART SESSIONS” together with the uplifting US chamber orchestra A FAR CRY have won numerous international prizes.

-In the upcoming season he will be performing at many festivals and concert series in the United States, Germany, Switzerland, Belgium, the Netherlands, the Emirates, South Africa, China and Austria.
+In the upcoming season he will be performing at many festivals and concert series in the United States, Germany, Switzerland, Italy, South Africa, Russia and Austria.

 In addition to his work as a very successful Professor of Piano at the Music University in his hometown Graz – many of his students are acclaimed prizewinners – Markus Schirmer regularly gives international masterclasses for piano and is a sought after adjudicator at several prestigious piano competitions.